- Continue Reading

 Mechanical and physical controls aim to prevent pests from accessing a specific place, kill them, or create an unfavorable environment for their survival.

 A good example of mechanical pest control is the use of traps to kill rodents or bar them from entering a building or a farm.
-On the other hand, an example of physical pest control is the use of barriers like screens to prevent insects getting into your house.
+On the other hand, an example of physical pest control is the use of barriers like screens to prevent insects from getting into your house.

 Chemical control refers to the utilization of pesticides to kill pests.
 In IPM, the use of these chemicals, among others, is limited to specific scenarios which have been found to require the use of the toxins.